ethereum-pocr/whitepaper/whitepaper.md

 Where $l_k(n) = 1$ when $F(k) < F(n)$ and $l_k(n) = 0$ when $F(k)≥F(n)$ or $F(k) = 0$.

 With this formula, the best node (the one with the best carbon footprint) will have $R(n) = 0$ since no other node has a better $F(k)$ than $F(n)$, the next node will have $R(n)=1$ and the last $R(n)=N-1$, $N$ being the number of nodes with a positive carbon footprint.
-If there are equality between $p$ nodes they will have the same rank $r$ but the one following them will have the rank $r+p$ and not $r+1$.
+If there are equality between $p$ nodes they will have the same rank $r$ but the one directly following them will have the rank $r+p$ and not $r+1$.

 To be noted that the value $F(n)$ is a positive number (any carbon compensation setup would be ignored and an assessment of carbon footprint that would be negative wouldn't make sense).
-A node with a zero carbon footprint is considered having not been audited and will not be included in the ranking not it will receive any reward as a consequence.
+A node with a zero carbon footprint is considered having not been audited and will not be included in the ranking nor will it receive any reward as a consequence.

 ### 5.2.
 The `CarbonReduction` base reward

-The above ranking logic is to place a node in a cohort of nodes based on the quality of its carbon footprint (a value expressed in grams of $CO_2$ eq. with no decimals).
+The above ranking logic places each node in a cohort of nodes based on the quality of its carbon footprint (a value expressed in integer with no unit with no decimals).
 The node with a very good carbon footprint should be receiving a larger premium than one with a good one who in turn receives a better premium than some node with a average or even bad footprint.
-The intention is not to make this additional footprint linear since in technology, additional important breakthrough are often much more difficult to get than incremental improvement.
-Therefore a $f(r) = ⍺^r, 0 < ⍺ < 1$ curve seams adhequate (the lower the higher, the larger the smaller), and $r ∈ ℕ$, is the rank $R(n)$ of the node in the cohort with integer values in $R(n) ∈ [0, N-1]$ and $N$ is the number of nodes.
+The intention is not to make this additional footprint linear since in technology, important breakthrough are often much more difficult to get than incremental improvement.
+Therefore an exponential decay curve $f(r) = ⍺^r$ seams adequate, where $0 < ⍺ < 1$ and $r ∈ ℕ$, is the rank $R(n)$ of the node $n$ in the cohort with integer values $R(n) ∈ [0, N-1]$ and $N$ is the number of nodes.

 We define the Carbon Reduction Factor, $CRF(n)$, as